vuiermark/lottery_picker/README.md

 # LotteryPicker

-TODO: Write a gem description
+A Ruby gem to generate lottery drawings.

 ## Installation